beovideskevin/dollarlib/README.md

 	"ROUTES": {
 		"DEFAULT": {
-			"class": "BTC",
-			"method": "FullExample",
-			"layout": "example"
+			"action" : "login",
+			"args": "{\"zip\": 33160}"
 		},

-		"404": "notFound",

-		"example1": "hello",

-		"example2": {
+		"pay": {
-			"redirect": "/example1",
-			"hello": "hello"
+			"action": "pay",
+			"enforce": "enforce"
 		},

-		"example3" : {
+		"addcard": {
-			"action": "arguments",
+			"action": "addCard",
-			"args": "{\"test\": \"1\", \"outside\": {\"inside\": \"1\"}}"
+			"enforce": "enforce"
 		},

-		"login": "login",

-		"logout": "logout",

-		"example4": {
+		"thanks": {
-			"action": "publicArea",
+			"action": "thanks",
-			"private": {
-				"enforce": "enforce",
+			"enforce": "enforce"
-				"action": "privateArea"
-			}
 		},

-		"ajax": {
-			"action": "ajax",
-			"admin": {
+		"dashboard": {
-				"action": "helloAjax",
+			"action": "dashboard",
 			"enforce": "enforce"
-			}
 		},

+		"contact": "contact",

+		"snippets": "snippets",

+		"logout": "logout",

+		"es": {
+			"redirect": "/?lan=es"
+		},

+		"en": {
+			"redirect": "/?lan=en"
+		},

-		"btc": {
+		"login": {
+			"redirect": "/"
+		},

-			"refresh": {
+		"404": {
-				"class": "BTC",
-				"method": "refreshBTCPrice"
+			"redirect": "/"
 		}
 	}
 }
-}
 ```
 If you don't want to use a virtual host, you could just clone the repository in the root of your web documents and create the htaccess files.
-Create the config file but change the second line to "FILES_BASE_PATH": "/my2cents/".
-Then go to /app/layouts/ and edit both "example.html" and "quotesLay.html"; every reference to an external resource should be prefixed with "/my2cents/".
+Create the config file but change the second line to "FILES_BASE_PATH": "/dollarlib/".
+Then go to /app/layouts/ and edit both "example.html" and "quotesLay.html"; every reference to an external resource should be prefixed with "/dollarlib/".

 If you are using IIS or Nginx you will need to make some changes to "web.config" or the configuration files of your server (reproduce the logic in "/.htaccess" and "/public/.htaccess").